labdao/protein-engineering/README.md

 # fastCAR 🏎️
-Let's build open source tools to generate CAR constructs.
+Let's build open source tools to generate protein binders for CAR constructs.
+Open tools accelerate progress.

 ## Problem
 Therapeutic antibodies, ADCs, BITEs, DARPINs, and CAR-based therapeutics are promising platform technologies to remove antigen expressing cells within a multicellular organism.
 They are all united in their reliance on sufficient on-target protein-protein interactions.
 Applications for these therapeutics can range from oncology to chronic diseases (senolytics).